Keyclic/docs-en/technical.rst

     GET /feedbacks?page={page}

-Moreover, for a better visibility, URI's parametes will be written as such and not in their encoded URL form :
+Moreover, for a better visibility, URI's parameters will be written as such and not in their encoded URL form :

 .. code-block:: bash